 Communication and Social Media Strategy, Luxury, Marketing Management

-David Dubois is an Assistant Professor of Marketing at INSEAD with expertise in (1) how organizations can leverage and integrate digital and social media dynamics to create novel value, and (2) how luxury and fashion brands can create sustainable competitive advantages by leveraging status and style dynamics.
+David Dubois is an Associate Professor of Marketing at INSEAD with expertise in (1) how organizations can leverage and integrate digital and social media dynamics to create novel value, and (2) how luxury and fashion brands can create sustainable competitive advantages by leveraging status and style dynamics.
 He holds a PhD in Marketing from the Kellogg School of Management at Northwestern University.
 Prior to joining INSEAD, he was a faculty member at HEC Paris and has experience in the advertising industry.
 At INSEAD, he teaches both in the MBA and Executive Education programmes (for companies including Sanofi, Abbvie, Biogen, Grünenthal, Moët Henessy, Diageo, Pernod Ricard, Ferrero, Adecco, Old Mutual, Sonepar, Nitto Denko etc.) and co-directs the Leading Digital Marketing Strategy Programme.

 He has developed or co-developed several award-winning case studies on digital marketing strategy in both FMCG and service industries, social media advertising, luxury branding, and talent management in fashion and luxury industries.